Tableau charts: Dumbbell chart

 Drag measure field Percent to columns shelf.
 (Note, the field is aggregated by SUM() ).

-Hold down CTRL key and drag SUM(Percent) to the column shelf next to the same aggregated field.
+Hold down CTRL key and drag SUM(Percent) to the column shelf next to the same aggregated field (duplicate the chart).

 See resulting view.